Rewards credit cards

 Foreign transaction fees

 Most rewards cards charge a fee on overseas transactions, usually between 1.5% and 2.5% of the amount spent after conversion to New Zealand dollars.
 You'll pay this fee on purchases from any merchant whose processing centre is located outside New Zealand, even if you paid in New Zealand dollars, so this may cover many online purchases.
-If you use your card a lot when travelling overseas or shopping online at overseas websites, you may want to look for a card with low foreign transaction fees.

 You can easily increase the rate at which you earn rewards points by double dipping.
 All this means is that you access your favourite online shopping sites via a loyalty portal, such as the Airpoints Mall.
 Once you've signed up, you can click on links to partner retailers' websites (brands such as The Iconic, EziBuy, eBay, and dozens more).
 Your spending will be tracked and you'll earn Airpoints Dollars on all your purchases, on top of any Airpoints Dollars or other rewards points you're earning from your card provider.